Quilt, After Magritte: Key to Dreams

 - become a more deft, practiced, and critical consumer and producer of digital media

-Hopefully - and while this is your responsibility, I'll do my best to make it possible - you'll gain in insight into your self as a user and creator of media.
+Hopefully - and while this is your responsibility, I'll do my best to make it possible - you'll gain in insight into your self as a user and creator of media, digital and otherwise.
 I hope that you might come to a better understanding of how we adapt language to new situations and new media; and, even more, I hope you become more adept at adapting yourself.

 A rhetorical focus is a focus on how messages work.
 Not so much on what a message means because most of the time the meaning is pretty obvious once it's seen.
 That is, we're not looking at personal meanings ("What this message means to me is...") but public, shared meaning, meaning that both writer and reader invest in and employ rhetorical resources to create: the writer in creating the message and the reader in interpreting that message.
 A rhetorical focus addresses the larger rhetorical situation that the message operates in.
 A rhetorical focus demands that we take a step back from the text we're looking at, and work with the text from outside the rhetorical situation, rather than from a reader's impression or a gut reaction.
 And a rhetorical focus means we sideline intent, because messages typically mean and operate in ways rhetors don't necessarily intend.

 - how does this message work